 So, in the middle of my own family’s financial challenges and with toddlers left behind, we booked that trip and left.

 Like how stunning St. Stephen’s Cathedral was.
 Or how the earlybird neighbors below just wouldn’t let us sleep in.
 Not.
 ONE.
 Morning.
 And how awe-struck we were to stumble upon possibly the most breathtaking cathedral we’d ever seen, in a humble basement below the most epic library EVER.
-(To me, anyway; and my sister and I’ve been to Rome, so you KNOW the cathedral at Stift Melk Abbey is pretty special!)
+(Stift Melk Abbey is pretty special!)

-There’s nothing like traveling together to spend dedicated quality time with someone we love.
+There’s nothing like traveling with Mom to spend dedicated quality time with her.
 Experience some crazy moments together, and make some unforgettable memories you’ll talk about years later.
 With a big smile on your face.

 3. It’s fun to discover her favorite memory … and yours

-Breathing in the deep vibrant colors of garden flowers at the elegant palaces of Vienna.
+Marvelling at the elegant gardens of Vienna’s grand palaces.
 Sharing amazing desserts under the evening lights of St. Stephen’s Cathedral.
 Eating schnitzel in Salzburg.
 Strolling the cobblestone streets, legendary castle and iconic bridge of Prague … quite possibly the most stunning city in all the world.

 What was my mom’s favorite memory?
 The car ride from Vienna to Salzburg, and the train from Vienna to Prague.
 I’m sure a big part was because these day trips were a pause from all that walking!
 But she also really enjoyed the countryside.